 Graduating to fluency

 Before you know it, listening will be getting easier.
-You'll be speeding up the playback little by little, hiding the hints and tricky bits, and looking up fewer words.
+You'll be speeding up the playback little by little, hiding the tricky bits, and looking up fewer words.

 Finally you won't need Jiveworld, or any other language program.
 You'll be able to dive into authentic social situations with local people and you'll be improving without studying.
 You'll be Jiveworld fluent.

 Try it today and see how it works, and let us know about your journey to fluency.
-Learning a language is a gift: it transforms us as individuals, and everyone we connect to through it.
+Mastering a new language is a gift: it transforms us as individuals, and everyone we connect to through it.

-It would be our honor to help you reach your destination.
+It would be our honor to help you achieve your language goals.